ssbin0914/Causal-Mode-Multiplexer/README.md

 After running the code, the weights are stored in `weights/res50/kaist/ResNet50_lr0.007_Uncer_KL`.

 * The pretrained weight for the FLIR dataset are available from this [link](https://drive.google.com/file/d/1-zwQI536o65FEfzoaQFU7hLurW1z4bWt/view?usp=sharing).
+If you want to test with this pretrained weight, put the weight file under the `weights/res50/kaist/ResNet50_lr0.007_Uncer_KL` directory.

 ## 🧪Test